 Desoldering is the act of removing solder from a connection or component.
-A soldering iron (or soldering gun) is used to apply heat to the joint, melting the solder and removing it from the target object.
+A soldering iron (or soldering gun) is used to apply heat to the joint, melting the solder and removing it with a desoldering tool from the target object.
 In addition, you can use a solder wick to soak up solder from a circuit board enabling components to be removed or exchanged.

 Desoldering tools serve to remove solder from a work area without damaging components, PCBs and other delicate items.
 However, a wrong temperature may not provide enough heat for this purpose or damage certain electronic parts with very thin plastic casings or metal pins that fly off when heated.

 Why is it important to choose the right temperature for desoldering?

 As one would expect, overheating during the desoldering process can lead to permanent damage.
 In addition, hot components may melt and damage the solder joint and the PCB, making the device unusable.

 Choosing the right heat source is not always easy.
 For example, if you were to use too low a temperature, the solder would take forever and won’t melt properly.
 But if you were to use too high of a temperature, the solder would heat up very quickly and get damaged.

 How to choose the right temperature for desoldering?